 It doesn't matter how much enjoyment these things can give us, they will never give us lasting true happiness.
-They only give us a temporary happiness.
+They only give us a temporary sense of satisfaction and happiness.

-this happiness is gone, we will be feeling emptiness and meaningless.
+this sense of satisfaction or happiness fades away, we will be feeling emptiness and meaningless.

 And then the ego will chase after some other things to gratify its

 Our ego likes to show off and compare the things that we have with other people especially among our family and friends.
-Such as the house, the car, the job, the knowledge, the achievements, the success, the wealth, the fame, the leisure enjoyments, the physical appearance, as well as the beauty and intelligence of our spouses or our children.
+Such as the house, the car, the job, the knowledge, the achievements, the success, the wealth, the fame, the leisure activities and enjoyments, the physical appearance, as well as the education achievement and intelligence of our spouses or our children.

-Some people want to prove to their parents that they have achieved such and such success in life in order to gain their parents' love, or attention, or recognition.
-But actually no matter how much 'pressure' or 'expectation' that our parents have give us, it is our ego that want to show off something to fulfill its craving for love, attention and recognition.
-It has got nothing to do with our parents' attitude and expectation.
+Some people want to prove to their parents that they have achieved such and such success in life in order to gain their parents' love, attention, acknowledgement or recognition.
+Even if without any 'pressure' or 'expectation' coming from our parents, it is our ego that wants to show off something to fulfill its craving for love, attention, acknowledgement and recognition.
+It has nothing to do with our parents' attitude and expectation.

-And also if there are other siblings in the family that are getting more love and attention from our parents, our ego will have jealousy and the idea of competition towards our siblings.
+If there are other siblings in the family that are getting more love and attention from our parents, our ego will have jealousy and the idea of competing with our siblings.

-Feeling of low self esteem also is the reason why we want to prove to our parents or to anyone else such as our spouse, children, friends or other important people in our life.
+The sense of low self esteem is also why we want to prove to our parents or to anyone else such as our spouse, children, friends, or some other important people in our life.

-Actually most of the time, our parents didn't mean to give us pressure or high expectations.
-They just want us to do right and have a good life.
-Their intention is out of love when they advised us to build up a good foundation when we were young and to avoid us to commit any wrong doings, so that we will not go into wrong direction.
-Not because the parents want to compete with other parents and to show off to other people that they have good children and their children have successful status in the society.
+Most of the time, our parents didn't mean to give us pressure or high expectations.
+They just want us to do the right thing and have a good life.
+Their intention is out of love when they advised us to build up a good foundation when we were young and to avoid us to commit any wrong doings, so that we will not go into the wrong direction.
+Not that the parents want to compete with other parents and to show off to other people that they have good children and that their children have successful status in the society.

-We create our own success and happiness doesn't matter it is recognized by our parents or other people or not, if we have correct understanding and true confidence.
+We create our own success and happiness regardless of whether it is being acknowledged and recognized by our parents and other people, or not, if we have correct understanding and true confidence.

 We don't have to prove to anybody at all.
 Not even to our loved ones.

-It is ignorance if we think we need to prove to somebody out there.
-We don't even need to prove anything to our own self.
+It is ignorance, if we think we need to prove to somebody about we are good or good enough and deserving.
+We don't even need to prove anything to ourselves.

-A wise person is not defined by any worldly success, but by the virtues and merits from his or her inner wisdom and compassion.
-Even all these virtues and merits don't mean anything to the wise one.
+A wise person is not determined by any worldly success, or names and forms.
+Even all kinds of virtues and merits mean nothing to the wise one.

-we want to prove our sense of self-worth and show that we are
+When we want to empower our sense of self-worth and to show off to the world that we are

-has created so much rubbish and chemical pollution to the environment.
+has created so much rubbish and pollution to the surrounding environment.

-May we all develop right understanding and achieve true happiness.
+May we all develop right understanding and attain true happiness.